 With no substitutions remaining, up stepped striker Alex Revell to face the resulting penalty kick.

 What happened next?
-You guessed it, a great save from Revell kept MK Dons in the contest, with the game finishing as a score-draw.
+You guessed it, a great save from Revell kept MK Dons in the contest, with the game finishing level.

 Kyle Walker – Manchester City (2019)

-City travelled to Atalanta for an intense Champions League group stage clash in November 2019, and with the scores level heading towards the final whistle, substitute goalkeeper Claudio Bravo was sent packing for a last-ditch foul on Josip Ilicic.
+Manchester City travelled to Atalanta for an intense Champions League group stage clash in November 2019.
+With the scores level heading towards the final whistle, substitute goalkeeper Claudio Bravo was sent packing for a last-ditch foul on Josip Ilicic.

-In doing so, he became the first-ever substitute goalkeeper to be sent off in Champions League history, and with Ederson having already been withdrawn because of a muscular injury, Pep Guardiola turned to Kyle Walker.
+In doing so, he became the first-ever substitute goalkeeper to be sent off in Champions League history.
+With Ederson having already been withdrawn because of a muscular injury, Pep Guardiola turned to Kyle Walker.

-However, that save was actually the first made by an English ‘keeper in three years in the competition, while he also went on to keep a clean sheet — though he’ll definitely have his City teammates to thank for that, having done brilliantly to keep the ball for the proceeding minutes.
+However, that save was actually the first made by an English ‘keeper in three years in the competition, while Walker also went on to keep a clean sheet.
+But he’ll definitely have his Man City teammates to thank for that, having done brilliantly to keep the ball for the proceeding minutes.

 The Misses